Nuuriii/learn-react/README.md

-# React template and learn React
+# React template and learn Reac